appier/admob-android-mediation/README.md

 ## GDPR Consent (Recommended)

 In consent to GDPR, we strongly suggest sending the consent status to our SDK via `Appier.setGDPRApplies()` so that we will not track users personal information.
 Without this configuration, Appier will not apply GDPR by default.
-Note that this will impact Advertising performance thus impacting Revenue.
+Note that this will impact advertising performance thus impacting Revenue.

 ``` java
 import com.appier.ads.Appier;